GPT-5.2 ProBatch 2

 Brenner repeatedly behaves like someone who trusts invariants more than measurements.

-That’s why he can extract deep structure from “mad” operations like mixing phage and scoring plus/minus.
+That’s why he can extract deep structure from “mad” operations like mixing and scoring plus/minus.

 Some invariants he keeps hunting:

-• Co-linearity (genetic map aligns with protein map): a topological ordering invariant.
+• ( aligns with map): a topological ordering invariant.

 • Phase / frame: invariant modulo 3.

-• Wiring diagram completeness: graph-theoretic invariant (“there are no more wires”).
+• completeness: graph-theoretic invariant (“there are no more wires”).

-• Self-assembly geometry: symmetry group invariants (icosahedral assembly emerges from local constraints).
+• geometry: symmetry group invariants (icosahedral assembly emerges from local constraints).

-• Replicon origin: a control-point invariant—replication starts at one place; regulation acts at that node.
+• origin: a -point invariant— starts at one place; regulation acts at that node.

 Notice the same pattern: he wants the kind of property that remains meaningful even when you don’t yet have molecular detail.